 For the data scraping and data analytics industry, this past year has had a lot of twists and turns.
 From rising interest in data privacy to new and exciting scraping solutions, 2019 was definitely interesting.
-In this article we’ll review the major advancements, tools, and trends we had this year, and discuss what we can expect in 2020.
+In this article, we’ll review the major advancements, tools, and trends we had this year, and discuss what we can expect in 2020.

-2019 has seen data privacy issues jump to the forefront of public debate, in large part due to the social media giant Facebook involvement in highly publicized user privacy scandal.
+2019 has seen data privacy issues jump to the forefront of public debate, in large part due to the social media giant Facebook involvement in a highly publicized user privacy scandal.
 The rising public interest has brought governments to action all around the world.

 One of the major examples of the evolution in data privacy is Apples’ updated “Intelligent Tracking Prevention” (ITP) implemented in the company’s new operating system and Safari browser.
-This new feature aims to limit advertisers and site owners ability to track users across domains.
+This new feature aims to limit advertisers’ and site owners’ ability to track users across domains.
 New advances like this one created new challenges for the scraping industry to hurdle in 2020.

 Browser fingerprint is the data your device provides every time you connect to the internet.
-The data mostly contain information regarding the websites you visit, but also about your browser type and version, operating system, plugins, timezone, language, screen resolution and other settings.
+The data mostly contain information regarding the websites you visit, but also about your browser type and version, operating system, plugins, timezone, language, screen resolution, and other settings.

 This data collection process is called “browser fingerprinting.”
 This is one of the most powerful tools that websites use to collect information, helping them identify and track users’ online activity.
-The bottom line being – If one attribute or a combination of several attributes of your fingerprint is unique, then it is fairly easy for websites to track you online.
+The bottom line is – If one attribute or a combination of several attributes of your fingerprint is unique, then it is fairly easy for websites to track you online.

 But what about all the privacy regulations, you ask?
 Well, as it turns out, websites don’t need to ask for user permissions to collect all this information.
 Any script running in your browser can collect information and create your browser fingerprint without you even knowing about it.